BenjaminRohlfing/technical-writing-portfolio/GitHub Slide Deck/README.md

 These slide decks show the introduction slides of my training decks.
 They display my ability to create visually and narratively engaging, professional-grade presentation material.
 I have included a presentation deck and a digital handout deck, which would be emailed to attendees after the presentation.
-I created these decks with Canva.